prakhar987/CandyCrushZ/README.md

 may not launch).

 ### PLATFORM :
--Language : C++11
+- Language : C++11
--Library Used : SDL2
+- Library Used : SDL2
--Extensions Used : SDL_ttf & SDL_mixer
+- Extensions Used : SDL_ttf & SDL_mixer
--Compiler : MinGW
+- Compiler : MinGW

 Developed in Windows 10 using CodeBlocks IDE.
 The source file is present as a CodeBlocks Project in folder “SOURCE”.
 The Game runs on Windows, tested on Windows 10.

 ### ARCHITECTURE:
 - Class Grid contains the game board and the associated functionalities like checking a